Hi,

 Ever since I played Counter Strike and Quake when I was a teen, I became fascinated with online games, so I decided to make a career out of it and specialized myself in game networking.

-I'm currently the lead game server programmer at Critical Force, working on Critial OPS, a fast-paced online FPS on mobile.
+I'm currently Lead Game Server Programmer at Critical Force Entertainment, working on Critial OPS, a fast-paced online FPS on mobile.

-nbnet is a C(99) network library designed to create real-time action games.
-I started to work on
+nbnet is a C(99) network library designed to create real-time online games.

 A Quake and GoldSrc map viewer written in C# with OpenTK (OpenGL C# bindings).
 You can move around using WASD and rotate using left and right arrow keys.